TylerStilson/docs/v22.1/row-level-ttl.md

 ### Syntax overview

-TTLs are defined using SQL statements on a per-table basis.
+TTLs are defined on a per-table basis using SQL statements.
 The syntax for creating a table with an automatically managed TTL extends the [`storage_parameter` syntax](sql-grammar.html#opt_with_storage_parameter_list).
 For example, the SQL statement

 {% include_cached copy-clipboard.html %}
 ~~~ sql